Koitharu/OpenManga/README.md

 OpenManga - Manga reader for Android with simple user-friendly interface and online catalogues.

+Current version isn't stable

 ## Features
+ - Local storage
  - Simple and convenient user interface
  - Online catalogues with search
  - Image viewer with zoom and preloading (as in the gallery)
- - Favourites and history
+ - Favourites and history with remembering last viewed chapter and page

 ## Planned features
- - Local storage
- - Detailed history with remembering last viewed chapter and page
  - Filter by genre

  You can help translate this app and add online catalogues.

 ## License